agni-datta/csLaTeX/Macros/csmath/README.md

 ---
-title: LaTeX Commands for Computer Scientists (csmath.sty)
+title: LaTeX Commands for Computer Scientists (`csmath.sty`)
-linter-yaml-title-alias: LaTeX Commands for Computer Scientists (csmath.sty) date created: Monday, March 25th 2024, 13:49:48 date modified: Tuesday, March 26th 2024, 21:38:12
+linter-yaml-title-alias: LaTeX Commands for Computer Scientists (`csmath.sty`) date created: Monday, March 25th 2024, 13:49:48 date modified: Monday, April 15th 2024, 10:48:06
-aliases: [LaTeX Commands for Computer Scientists (csmath.sty)]
+aliases: [LaTeX Commands for Computer Scientists (`csmath.sty`)]
 ---

-# LaTeX Commands for Computer Scientists (csmath.sty)
+# LaTeX Commands for Computer Scientists (`csmath.sty`)

 This LaTeX package provides a collection of custom commands and notations tailored for use in computer science documents.
-It includes commands for mathematical expressions, number theory, probability and statistics, logic, document structure, theoretical computer science articles, cryptographic notation, and various functions commonly used in the field.
+It includes commands for mathematical expressions, number theory, set notation, calculus, vectors, combinatorics, trigonometric functions, probability and statistics, logic, document structure and formatting, language, complexity classes, polynomial hierarchy, basic complexity theory notations, and cryptographic notation.

-**Author:** Agni Datta
+- **Author:** Agni Datta
-**Version:** 1.0
+- **Version:** 1.0
-**Date:** 2024/03/25
+- **Date:** 2024/04/15

 ## Package Overview

 The `csmath` package offers a comprehensive set of custom LaTeX commands designed specifically for computer scientists.
-It covers a wide range of mathematical expressions, number theory, probability and statistics, logic, document structure, theoretical computer science articles, cryptographic notation, and various functions commonly used in the field.
+It covers a wide range of mathematical expressions, number theory, set notation, calculus, vectors, combinatorics, trigonometric functions, probability and statistics, logic, document structure and formatting, language, complexity classes, polynomial hierarchy, basic complexity theory notations, and cryptographic notation.
 The package aims to enhance the readability and expressiveness of computer science documents by providing intuitive and consistent commands for frequently used symbols and notations.

 ## Usage